dinesh829269/ptm/SECURITY.md

 ## Supported Versions

-Check the listed versions to make sure that you aren’t an outdated or/and vulnerable version of Verge.
+Check the listed versions to make sure that you aren’t an outdated or/and vulnerable version of bitphantom.

 | Version | Supported          |
 | ------- | ------------------ |